Ahmmedelsaid/Ahmmedelsaid/README.md

 - 👋 Hi, I’m @Ahmmedelsaid
-- 👀 I’m interested in Front-end development
+- 👀 I am a recent computer science graduate with a strong passion for front-end development with React.JS
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently learning Angular
 - 📫 How to reach me ahmmed.elzayat@gmail.com

 <!---